hickeyma/granite-io-examples/majority_voting_example.md

 Here is how the code snippet looks when using the `granite-io` library to do the heavy lifting:

 ```
+# SPDX-License-Identifier: Apache-2.0

 """
 This example show how to infer or call a model using the framework and an Ollama
 backend to serve the model.

-It uses majority voting to decide on best answer to use from number of model sample
+It uses MBRD and ROUGE scoring for majority voting to decide on best answer to use
-outputs.
+from number of model sample outputs.
 """

 # Local
 from granite_io import make_backend, make_io_processor
+from granite_io.io.voting import MBRDMajorityVotingProcessor
 from granite_io.types import ChatCompletionInputs, UserMessage

 # By default the backend is an Ollama server running locally using default url.
 Ollama